websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

       You can use the ``dispatchTrigger.getDispatchTaskSettings()`` method to fetch properties set in the Dispatch Task's Settings editor.
    ```

-The following tutorial uses a sample module to demonstrate how to create and deploy a custom Dispatch Task Executor to a Liferay instance.
+The following sample module demonstrates how to create and deploy a custom Dispatch Task Executor to a Liferay instance.

 ## Deploying the Sample Dispatch Task Executor